Skip to content

 If an entry cannot be found:

-1. Verify the vault UUID and entry UUID are correct
+1. Verify the vault and entry references are correct (UUID or name)

 2. Ensure the application has at least read access to the vault